 Man.
-My Lord, I never thought, 'till now, it could

-be difficult to oblige you.
+My Lord, I never thought, 'till now, it could be difficult to oblige you.

 La.
 Grace.
-[Aside.]
-Heavens! how I tremble!
+[Afide.]
+Heavens, how I tremble!

 L. Town.
-For you, my Lady Townly, I need not here repeat the Provocations of my parting with you-the World, I fear, is too well inform'd of them. - For the good Lord, your dead Father's fake, I will still support you, as his Daughter - As the Lord Townly's Wife. you have had every thing a fond Husband could bestow. and (to our mutual Shame I speak it) more than happy Wives defire -But those Indulgencies must end!
-State, Equipage, and Splendor but ill become the Vices that misuse 'em. - The decent Necessaries of Life shall be fupply'd- but not one Article to Luxury!
-Not even the Coach, that waits to carry you from hence, shall you ever use again!
-Your tender Aunt, my Lady Lovemore, with Tears, this Morning, has consented to receive you; where if Time, and your Condition brings you to a due Reflection, your Allowance shall be increas'd - But, if you fill are lavish of your little, or pine for past licentious Pleasures, that little shall be less! nor will I call that Soul my Friend, that names you in my Hearing!
+For you, my Lady Townly, I need not here repeat the provocations of my parting with you-the world, I fear, is too well inform'd of them-For the good Lord, your dead Father's fake, I will ftill support you as his daughter- As the Lord Townly's wife, you have had very thing a fond husband could bestow, and (to our mutual thame I speak it) more than happy wives defire-But those indulgences must end; state, equipage, and splendor but ill become the vices that misuse 'em.-The decent necessaries of life shall be supply'd-but not one article to luxury!
+Not even the coach, that waits to carry you from hence, shall you ever use again!
+Your tender Aunt, my Lady Lovemore, with tears this morning, has confented to receive you; where, if time, and your condition, bring you to a due reflection, your allowance shall be increas'd-But, if you still are lavish of your little, or pine for past licentious pleasures, that little shall be less; nor will I call that foul my friend, that names you in my hearing.

 La.
 Grace.

-La.
-Grace.
-My Heart Bleeds for her!
-[Aside.
+My heart bleeds for her!
+[Afide.

 L. Town.
-O Manly! look there! turn back thy Thoughts with me, and witness to my growing Love! there was a time when I belive'd that Form incapable of Vice, or of Decay!
-There I propos'd the Partner of an easy Home!
-There!
-I, for ever, hop'd to find a cheerful Companion, an agreeable Intimate, a faithful Friend, a useful Help-mate, and a tender Mother-But oh! how bitter now the Disappointment!
+O Manly, look there; turn back thy thoughts with me, and witness to my growing love; there was a time when I believ'd that form incapable of vice, or of decay: There I propos'd the partner of an easy home: There, I, for ever, hop'd to find a chearful companion, an agreeable intimate, a faithful friend, a useful helpmate, and a tender mother-But oh, how bitter now the disappointment!

 Man.
-The World is different in its Sense of Happiness: Offended as you are, I know you will still be just.
+The world is different in its fense of happines: Offen-

+ded as you are, I know you will fill be just.